jaredliw/PikaBot/README.md

 - **The robot does not move for the distance specified.** OR **The robot does not rotate by the angle specified.**

-  Due to technical constraints, ± 3 cm or ± 10° of difference is unavoidable.
+  Due to technical constraints, ± 3 cm or ± 10° of deviation is unavoidable.
 If it does differ a lot, please measure the distance/angle manually and parse the values to function `calibrateMotors` before using motors.
 See how to use this function in **File > Examples > Pikabot > Motor**.

 - **Some notes are missed when playing music using buzzer.**